sonic-net/SONiC/doc/monitoring_high_mem_containers/monitoring_containers.md

 ### 1.3.1 Basic Approach
-Monitoring the running status of critical processes and resource usage of docker containers depends on the Monit system tool.
-Since Monit natively provides a mechanism to check whether a process is running or not, it will be straightforward to monitor the critical processes in SONiC.
+Monitoring the running status of critical processes and resource usage of docker containers depend on the Monit system tool.
+Since Monit natively provides the mechanism to check whether a process is running or not, it will be straightforward to monitor the critical processes in SONiC.

-However, Monit only provides a method to monitor the resource usage on a per-process level not a per-container level.
-As such, monitoring the resource usage of a docker container is not straightforward as monitoring processes.
+However, Monit only provides a mechanism to monitor the resource usage in a per-process level not a per-container level.
+As such, monitoring the resource usage of a docker container is not as straightforward as monitoring processes.
-In our design, we propose to utilize the mechanism with which Monit can spawn a process and check the return value of the process.
-We will have Monit launch a script which reads the resource usage of a container and compares the resource usage with a configured threshold value for that container.
+In this design, we propose to utilize the mechanism with which Monit can spawn a process and check its return value.
+We will have Monit launch a script which reads the resource usage of a container and compares the resource usage with a configured threshold value of that container.
 If the current resource usage is less than the configured threshold value, the script will return 0 and Monit will not take action.
 However, if the resource usage exceeds the threshold, the script will return a non-zero value and Monit will log an alert message into the syslog.

-Specifically, for monitoring memory usage of a container, the workflow can be described as following steps:
+Specifically, for monitoring memory usage of a container, the workflow can be described as the following steps:
 1. Monit spawns a process to execute the script `memory_checker` every 1 minute
 2.  `memory_checker` accepts <container_name> as a parameter and retrieves
     alerting status and memory threshold of this container from `CONFIG_DB`.